marco-luzzara/floor-cleaner/report.md

 The path to the target cell, which is the one having `id = 20`, is found by the path-finding algorithm.
 The one I have chosen is the A* and the current implementation can be found on [this page](https://github.com/BigZaphod/AStar).

-While crossing the path from a cell to a non-adjacent cell, the cleaner disables the brush because it likely crosess only already-cleaned cells.
+While crossing the path from a cell to a non-adjacent cell, the cleaner disables the brush because it likely crosses only already-cleaned cells.
 This optimization is supposed to saves some energy.
 The driving algorithm stops when there is no more cell to clean or when an error occurs.

 ---